mongodb-developer/get-started-aws-cfn/README.md

 #### `get-started.sh`

 2. Execute the helper shell starter script, optionally providing a project name.
-The output from `get-setup.sh` helper script will inform you of the details for your new MongoDB Atlas deployment, including AWS AIM Role and Cluster connection string information for you apps.
+The output from `get-setup.sh` helper script will inform you of the details for your new MongoDB Atlas deployment, including AWS IAM Role and Cluster connection string information for you apps.
 Note this step takes 7-10 minutes.

 If you have installed `mongocli` then run: